AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/payments/square.md

 ---
 # Create a [!DNL Square] source connection in the UI

-Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for creating a [!DNL Square] source connector using the Platform user interface.

 ## Getting started